anubhutivyas/RL/docs/advanced/performance/distributed-training.md

 ---
-description: "Scale from single GPU to multi-node clusters with efficient distributed training strategies"
+description: "Scale from single GPU to multi-node clusters with Ray-based distributed training strategies"
-tags: ["distributed", "training", "scaling", "multi-gpu", "clusters"]
+tags: ["distributed", "training", "scaling", "multi-gpu", "clusters", "ray"]
 categories: ["performance"]
 ---

 # Distributed Training

-This guide covers how to scale NeMo RL from single GPU to multi-node clusters with efficient distributed training strategies.
+This guide covers how to scale NeMo RL from single GPU to multi-node clusters with efficient Ray-based distributed training strategies.

 ## Overview

-NeMo RL provides robust distributed training capabilities that allow you to scale your training across multiple GPUs and nodes.
+NeMo RL provides robust distributed training capabilities using Ray for distributed computing, allowing you to scale your training across multiple GPUs and nodes.
 This is essential for training large models efficiently and reducing training time.

 ## Key Components